-The null hypothesis states that there is no significant difference in the level of administrative effectiveness between male and female principals in secondary school in Akwa Ibom State.
+The null hypothesis states that there is no significant difference in the level of administrative effectiveness between male and female Principals in secondary schools in Akwa Ibom State.

-- In order to test the hypothesis, two variables were identified as follows:- - 1.
-Gender of Principals as the independent variables - 2.
-Administrative Effectiveness as the dependent variable
+In order to test the hypothesis, two variables were identified as follows:-

+- 1. Gender of Principals as independent variables - 2.
+Administrative Effectiveness as dependent variables